sudachen/joque/README.md

 __Queue__ - the queue of jobs.

 __QoS__ - the quality of service level.
    Every job declares required QoS.
-Therea are three levels: QosRelax, QosAck, QosComplete.
-QosRelax means originator does not warry abot acknoladgments.
+There are three levels: QosRelax, QosAck, QosComplete.
+QosRelax means originator does not warry about acknoladgments.
 It does likes fire and forget.
-QoSAck - Originator requires acknoladgment when job enqueueued.
+QosAck - Originator requires acknoladgment when job enqueueued.
 QosComplete - originator requires job result or acknoladgment when jobe is done.

 __Priority__  - the job priority.
    Every job declares self priority .
 There are three levels: PriorityHigh, PriorityNormal,PriorityLow.